algosup/2023-2024-project-3-virtual-processor-team-4/documents/technical/technicalSpecification.md

 ----------------
 ```

-- interpret.h will handle the interpretert of the program,
+- interpret.h will handle the interpreter of the program,
 - file.h will handle the lexical analysis of the compiler,
 - utils.h
 - errors.h will handle all the errors,

 ### Endians

-The program will use little endians, for it is advantageous in processor architecture and we preshot using our program on a real processor and not a virtual one.
+The program will use little endians[^8], for it is advantageous in processor architecture and we preshot using our program on a real processor and not a virtual one.

 ### CISC/RISC

-The program will based itself on the RISC, as a RISC architecture provides less inctruction, which in turn allow us to reduce th complexity of the program.
+The program will based itself on the RISC[^9] and not CISK[^10], as a RISC architecture provides less instruction, which in turn allow us to reduce the complexity of the program.

 ### Principles

 #### Libraries

-The only libraries allowed are the [C standard Libraries](https://en.cppreference.com/w/c/header).
+The only libraries[^11] allowed are the [C standard Libraries](https://en.cppreference.com/w/c/header).

 #### Comments